rogerpence/command-runner/README.md

 ## Installation

-command-runner is a single Python 3 script file with two PIP3 dependencies:
+command-runner is a single Python 2 script file with two PIP3 dependencies

-* pip3 install pyYaml
+* pyYaml
-* pip3 install termcolor
+* termcolor

+On Windows only you'll also need
+* colorama

 > Depending on your Python install you may not need to include the '3' in `pip3`.
+Use `pip3 --version` to be sure you're using the correct `pip` version.
+See the Python version notes below.

 To install command-runner:

 1. Confirm that you have Python3 installed

-1. Install these two PIP3 packages:
-   - pip3 install termcolor pyyaml
-   - pip3 install termcolor termcolor
+1. If you're using Windows, uncomment the `colorama` line in the commend-runner-requirements.txt file.

+1. Use this command line to install the necessary packages:

+    pip3 -r command-runner-requirements.txt

 1. Copy cr.py to your /usr/local/bin directory with
    - sudo cp cr.py /usr/local/bin/cr

 1. Make cr executable with:
    - sudo chmod +x /usr/local/bin/cr

-I use command-runner mostly on my host machine.
-But because it's a simple, single Python script it's also easy to install into your VMs or Docker images.
+## Python version info

 command-runner needs Python 3.
 On some systems, `python` may be the name of the `python3` excutable.
 To confirm what your system considers the Python 3 executable to be, run